 The medications used for the treatment of children with MDR-TB are similar to those used to treat adults.
 However, many second-line drug formulations are not child-friendly, and preparation can be labor intensive.
-However, there are now child-friendly, quality assured formulations of the following medications that can be obtained from the Global Drug Facility: pyrazinamide, ethambutol, levofloxacin, moxifloxacin, ethionamide, isoniazid, and cycloserine.
+However, there are now child-friendly, quality assured formulations of the following medications that can be obtained from the Global Drug Facility: bedaquiline (20mg), clofazimine (50mg), cycloserine (125mg), ethambutol (100mg), ethionamide (125mg), isoniazid (100mg), levofloxacin (100mg), moxifloxacin (100mg), and pyrazinamide (150mg).